priyankaharkare/ticTacToe-priyanka/README.md

 - As a user, I want to be able to play this on the computer( and on other mobile devices)
 - As a user, my game will reset as soon as there's a winner and a new game will begin

+GAME Instructions
+- The goal of tic-tac-toe is to be the first player to get three in a row on a 3 x 3 grid, or four in a row in a 4 x 4 grid.<

+- To start, one player draws a board, creating a grid of squares, usually 3 x 3 or 4 x 4.

+- The player who is playing "X" always goes first

+- Players alternate placing Xs and Os on the board until either one player has three in a row, horizontally, vertically, or diagonally; or all nine squares are filled

+- If a player is able to draw three of their Xs or three of their Os in a row, then that player wins.

+- If all nine squares are filled and neither player has three in a row, the game is a draw.

 THINGS I WOULD LIKE TO DO IF I HAD MORE TIME:
 Probably add more style and some information on the page.
 Would have liked to